philipdavey/vhdl_portfolio/AES/READ_ME.md

 #### Inverse Final Round:

-The Inverse Final Round consists of the Inverse Sub Bytes, Inverse Shift Rows and Add Round Key operations.
+The Inverse Final Round consists of the Inverse Sub Bytes, Inverse Shift Rows and Add Round Key operations only.
 The Inverse Final Round outputs the Plaintext.

 #### Block Diagram: